tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Critics have argued that Tendermint is not decentralized, and one can distinguish and target leadership, launching a DDoS attack against them, sniffling the progression of the chain.
 Although Sentry Architecture (containing sentry nodes, see [Sentry Nodes](#sentry-nodes)) in Tendermint has been implemented, the argument on the degree of decentralization is still questionable.

-#### Sentry Nodes
+### Sentry Nodes

 Sentry Nodes are guardians of a validator node and provide the validator nodes with access to the rest of the network.
 Sentry nodes are well connected to other full nodes on the network.
 Sentry nodes may be dynamic, but should maintain persistent connections to some evolving random subset of each other.
 They should always expect to have direct incoming connections from the validator node and its backup(s).
 They do not report the validator node's address in the Peer Exchange Reactor (PEX) and they may be more strict about the quality of peers they keep.

 Sentry nodes belonging to validators that trust each other may wish to maintain persistent connections via Virtual Private Network (VPN) with one another, but only report each other sparingly in the PEX.[[44]]

-## Permissionless Byzantine Fault Tolerant Protocols
+## Permissionless Byzantine Fault-tolerant Protocols

+### Background

 BFT protocols face several limitations when utilized in permissionless block chains.
 They do not scale well with the number of participants, resulting in performance deterioration for the targeted network sizes.
 In addition, they are not well established in this setting, thus they are prone to security issues, e.g. Sybil attacks.
-Currently, there are approaches that attempt to circumvent or solve this problem. [[9]]
+Currently, there are approaches that attempt to circumvent or solve this problem [[9]].

+### Protocols and Algorithms

-### Paxos
+#### Paxos

 The Paxos family of protocols includes a spectrum of trade-offs between the number of processors, number of message delays before learning the agreed value, the activity level of individual participants, number of messages sent,  and types of failures.
 Although the FLP theorem states that there is no deterministic fault-tolerant consensus protocol that can guarantee progress in an asynchronous network, Paxos guarantees safety (consistency), and the conditions that could prevent it from making progress are difficult to provoke [[29]].